 Talking about a person with 70 kg, the range for our perfect snowboard lies between 154 cm and 163 cm.
 So let’s check in which part of the size chart range you should buy your new snowboard considering the different riding style.

-Snowboard size Riding style
+Snowboard size | Riding style |

-For a park board, you should go for a snowboard length at the lower part of the size range.
+154 – 158 cm | Park board For a park board, you should go for a snowboard length at the lower part of the size range.
 The shorter the board, the easier it will be to turn & rotate in the park.
+For hitting big jumps or attacking the pipe you will want a little longer board for extra stability. |

-This size range is also perfect for a rider, who is looking for their first snowboard.
-It should not be too long, to make your first turns easy and not too short to still make you feel safe and stable while riding.
+156 – 160 cm | All mountain board If you want to be able to do a bit of everything with just one board, a snowboard in the middle of the range will do the job.
+Beginner board This size range is also perfect for a rider, who is looking for their first snowboard.
+It should not be too long, to make your first turns easy and not too short to still make you feel safe and stable while riding. |

-Your powder board should be at the longer end of the scale for extra floatiness when riding powder.
+> 160 cm | Powder board Your powder board should be at the longer end of the scale for extra floatiness when riding powder. |

 A few other things to consider and keep in the back of your mind as you progress (as you expect your equipment to become more advanced as you refine your skills).